 - Optional: You can combine multiple actions or other event types in the same event property by clicking + or and... in the filter definition.
 Or you can define multiple segments within the same event property by using the Label method instead of Filter.
 For example, we could call our event property All purchases, and either

-- Click + in the Filter method to lump buy_subscription events in with our purchase_movie events.
+- Click + in the Filter method to include buy_subscription events with our purchase_movie events.